 National MS Society educational scholarships help highly qualified students who have been diagnosed with MS or who have a parent with MS achieve their dreams of going to college.

 Apply for Fall 2017 scholarships between October 1, 2016 and January 18, 2017.

 Applications are accepted online only.
 After you register, you can return to this page to login and make changes (up until you have submitted your application).

 No, we do not charge students to apply for this scholarship.

-We are anticipating that 400 scholarships will be granted.
-Check back in October 2016 for more information.
+We are anticipating that 400 scholarships will be granted (dependent on funding available).
 The application review and selection process is competitive, and not all applicants will be granted an award.

 (The National MS Society reserves the right to review the conditions and procedures of the scholarship program and make changes at any time.
 Visit this page again in October 2016 for up-to-date eligibility requirements.)

 - High school seniors who have a parent with MS who will be attending an accredited post secondary school for the first time.